Compare ETS

 Interim Regulations on the Administration of Carbon Emission Trading (2024)

-Korea Emissions Trading Scheme
+Korea Emissions Trading System (K-ETS)

 General Information

 The K-ETS was established by the “Framework Act on Low Carbon, Green Growth” (2010).
 It was preceded by a mandatory Target Management System (TMS), launched in 2012, following a two-year pilot phase.
-The TMS facilitated the collection of verified emissions data and training in the MRV process, and still applies to smaller entities not covered by the K-ETS.
+The TMS facilitated the collection of verified emissions data and training in the MRV process and still applies to smaller entities not covered by the K-ETS.

 Emissions & Targets